Get the agreement

 0% / yr

-Months since the investment, along the bottom.
-This is the cost added each quarter for a position the holder neither redeems nor converts; the amount owed itself keeps rising to the cap and never shrinks.
-The added cost starts around 18% a year just after month 36 and steps down.
+Months since the investment, along the bottom, on the Fixed Pool schedule.
+This is the cost added each quarter for a position the holder neither redeems nor converts; the amount owed itself stands at 1.5× from day one, then rises to the cap and never shrinks.
+While the floor holds, through month 36, nothing further is added.
+The climb begins after month 36, at roughly 17% a year, and steps down.
 The clear drop at month 60 is the schedule easing from a 0.0625 to a 0.05 quarterly climb, the moment pressure rotates off the company.
 After the cap at month 90 nothing more is added, so a struggling company is never crushed by a compounding penalty, while a company with cash is rewarded for resolving early.
 Throughout, the holder’s alternative to waiting is conversion: trading the cash claim for equity rather than staying in the queue.

 Months 36–60

-• The company can now report and buy back, and the climb is steepest here.
+• Reporting begins, the company can buy out positions, and the holder can begin converting; the climb is steepest here.

 • The holder earns a steady return for the wait.